Devil Summoner: Recurring elements

 Rather than the post-apocalyptic setting of the main Megami Tensei series, Devil Summoner takes place in an alternate modern Earth where people known as devil summoners form contracts with demons using devices called COMPs.
-The protagonists, devil summoners often associated with the Kuzuhona family, investigate misuse of demons.
+The protagonists, devil summoners often associated with the Kuzunoha family, investigate misuse of demons.
 A recurring element is two rival summoner clans, the benevolent Yatagarasu and the malevolent Phantom Society.
 The Raidou Kuzunoha duology take place in a fictionalized version of Japan's Taishō period.
 The storylines follow the fourteenth trained devil summoner to take on the title of Raidou Kuzunoha, facing supernatural threats in Tokyo while working at the Narumi Detective Agency.

 The first two titles use a traditional turn-based battle system taken from the main Megami Tensei series, with the player character and a team of up to five demons taking part in battles from a first-person perspective while navigating both an overworld map and dungeons.
 Soul Hackers 2 again uses a turn-based battle system, taking elements of exploiting enemy weaknesses for extra turns from the main Shin Megami Tensei series.
 The Raidou Kuzunoha duology shifts to an action-based battle system, navigating pre-rendered town and dungeon environments.
 The protagonist fights in separate battle arenas with two assigned demons through random encounters, with Kuzuhona capturing demons during battles in the first game, and persuading them to join him through a conversation system in the second.
 An assigned demon can also be used to solve environmental puzzles.

 A recurring element is the player's relationship with their demons.
 While demons are acquired in different ways across the games, a demon's alignment and actions in battle are all play a role in how they respond to commands.
 If a demon uses a skill they have low affinity for too many times, they will not respond as well to commands.
 Recruited demons can also be fused into new demons, carrying over particular traits from their predecessors.
 A resource called Magnatite or its equivalent is needed to keep demons summoned or powers different elements of attacks appears in multiple entries.
 A recurring character throughout the series is Dr Victor, a person who takes charge of demon fusion and takes on different appearances throughout the series.